Topics on this page:

 Introduction

 Negotiations are an important tool that can save time and money while resolving your case.
-Remember, going to court is costly (e.g., court fees and costs, potential attorney fees, time off work.)
+Remember, going to court is costly.
+In addition to court fees and costs, you may also have attorney fees, and the cost of taking time off work.
 The court process can be emotionally exhausting.
 Prepare before negotiating with the other side.
 Below are a few tips on conducting a successful negotiation and some common mistakes to avoid.

 Tips